ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 $people->select()->limit(10)->get();
 ```

 Using the exact same method you can also set the offset.
-So when two arguments are given the second one acts as limit and the first one as offset.
-This might seem confusing but I wanted to stay as close as possible to sql.
+So when two arguments are given the second one acts as limit and the first one as the offset.
+This might seem confusing but I wanted to stay as close as possible to SQL.

 ```php
 // with offset 100